rastangineer/blog/_posts/2020-08-24-oci-architect-professional.md

 - [How I Studied for and Passed the Oracle Cloud Infrastructure (OCI) Architect Associate Certification Exam (the first time)](https://blogs.oracle.com/certification/how-i-studied-for-and-passed-the-oracle-cloud-infrastructure-oci-architect-associate-certification-exam-the-first-time)
 - [How I Passed the Oracle Cloud Infrastructure (OCI) Architect Associate Certification Exam](https://medium.com/getdotafrica/how-i-passed-the-oracle-cloud-infrastructure-oci-architect-associate-certification-exam-without-f509a298800)

 Im not a person who collects certification just by fun.
-I see them as investments, is like saving money, you can simply do nothing and let the time pass by, or you can take advantage of theses times and learn something new and why not?
+I see them as investments, is like saving money, you can simply do nothing and let the time pass by, or you can take advantage of these times and learn something new and why not?
 Get certified.